 A University scholar must complete a minimum of 25 Princeton courses (with a minimum of three courses in each term of the first three years and a minimum of five courses in the senior year).
 A University scholar who is eligible for advanced standing may take only one term away from Princeton and must complete a minimum of 22 courses at Princeton.

 The degree of bachelor of arts is awarded to undergraduates who have completed the A.B. program of study, including departmental concentration.
 The degree of bachelor of science in engineering is awarded to students who have completed the requirements of the B.S.E. program of study, including departmental concentration.

 Honors are awarded at graduation by the departments of concentration.
-Departments determine honors on the basis of the grades received by the student in departmental studies in the sophomore, junior, and senior years (including junior independent work, the senior thesis, and, for students in the A.B. program, the senior departmental examination).
+Departments determine honors on the basis of the grades received by the student in departmental studies (including junior independent work, the senior thesis, and, for students in the A.B. program, the senior departmental examination).
 Each department chooses the weight to be assigned to the various components in the honors calculation.
 The degree may be awarded with honors, high honors, or highest honors.

 The Phi Beta Kappa Society, founded in 1776 and the oldest of all national honorary scholastic societies, has a chapter at Princeton.
 Election to this chapter is based on scholastic standing and is open to candidates for the A.B. and B.S.E. degrees in their senior year.
 The chapter generally includes in its membership the highest-ranking tenth of each graduating class.
 A small group is elected in the fall of the senior year based on their academic record in the first three years; a larger group is elected at the end of the senior year and is inducted at a ceremony on Class Day.